The following rules and conditions are specific to the CHOIRS category. Please ensure you also read the General Rules & Conditions of Entry.

 12. A copy of complete scores, in order of performance, with bars numbered, must be provided.

 13. EACH SCORE, in performance order, labelled with Event & Entrant numbers MUST BE provided for the adjudicator along with video submission.
+Only original published music will be returned.
+Photocopies will not be returned as per APRA/AMCOS Policy.

 14. The conductor is responsible for correct selection of music within any set guidelines.
 Selection and suitability of music for the age group will be taken into consideration.